alvind526/alvind526/README.md

 ---

 > “Code is art — performance is poetry.”
-> I like building systems that **learn, adapt, and talk back**.